 So the winner is…

 Safe to say.
-I won’t be picking a side in the veganuary / regenuary debate; I support neither of them, and both of them.
+I won’t be picking a side in the veganuary / regenuary debate; I choose to voice my support for neither of them, whilst cherry-picking the best bits of both.

 Like the latter, I don’t see industrialised, imported ‘plant based’ foods as the magic solution to our unsustainable food system, but just like the former, I absolutely recognise the need for us all to rear & eat less animals, however they are farmed.
 As Live Frankly put it so well in their recent newsletter;